Preparing You

 How do I prepare?

-Unfortunately, we can't tell you exactly which competencies we are assessing at the interview.
-However, spend some time looking at the key skills that are listed in the job advert and on the website.
+• Unfortunately, we can't tell you exactly we are assessing at the interview.
+However, spend some time looking at the key skills that are listed in the job advert and on the website

-List key words and phrases and, for each one, think of two or three examples from your previous work experience where you used your skills to achieve a positive result and what you learnt from the experience.
+• List key words and phrases, and for each one, think of two or three examples from your previous work experience where you used your skills to achieve a positive result and what you learnt from that experience

-If you do not have work-related experience, use examples from school, sport, voluntary work, hobbies or even your personal life.
-Use recent examples where you can remember lots of detail about what you did and why.
+• If you don't have work-related experience, use examples from school, sport, voluntary work, hobbies or even your personal life.
+Use recent examples where you can remember lots of detail about what you did and why

 General Tips